 The members of the SWDN do nothing that hides or conceals:

-1. declines in the provision of basic needs in the form of clean air and water, or the cause of inaccessibility to affordable and healthy food, wellness care, housing, transportation, and education.
+- declines in the provision of basic needs in clean air and water, or the cause of inaccessibility to affordable and healthy food, wellness care, housing, transportation, and education

-3. continuous and ongoing increases in income inequality seen only in the decade prior to the Great Depression and defined in 2018 by the top one percent who accrued 91 percent of gains in the recovery from the 2008 Great Recession.
+- continuous and ongoing increases in income inequality seen only in the decade before the Great Depression and defined in 2018 by the top one percent who accrued 91 percent of gains in the recovery from the 2008 Great Recession

-4. the racial wealth divide that amounts to a difference of 20 times more wealth of the average and largely white family than the average black family, and further exacerbated by the earnings gender gap resulting in women earning approximately 80% as mean at the median income.
+- the racial wealth divide amounts to a difference of 20 times more wealth of the average and largely white family than the average black family, further exacerbated by the earnings gender gap resulting in women earning approximately 80% of median income.

 The global responsibility of the SWDN is to do nothing that sustains systematic injustices that:

-- disproportionately harm indigenous people, people of color, war, and climate refugees, migrant communities, deindustrialized communities
+- disproportionately harm indigenous people, people of color, war, climate refugees, migrant communities, deindustrialized communities

 - isolate rural and suburban communities, the working low-income poor, people with disabilities, and the simply impoverished wherever they reside or work.

-4. establish threat multipliers to the economic, environmental and social stability of communities
+- establish threat multipliers to the economic, environmental, and social stability of communities

 The SWDN will do nothing that inhibits system change opportunities that:

-1. establishes continuous efforts to produce social and economic diversity in the U.S. in fulfilling the goals of the Constitution of the United States.
+- establishes continuous efforts to produce social and economic diversity in the U.S. in fulfilling the goals of the Constitution of the United States

-4. establishes ongoing foundations for resilience in the path to sustainability.
+- establishes ongoing foundations for resilience in the path to sustainability

 “Man’s desire for the approval of his fellows is so strong, his dread of their censure so violent, that he himself has brought his enemy (conscience) within his gates; and it keeps watch over him, vigilant always in the interests of its master to crush any half-formed desire to break away from the herd.”